StellarSand/privacy-settings/Privacy Settings/Instagram.md

 > :information_source: **NOTE 1**: Don't use Google Authenticator or Duo as mentioned there.
 Instead use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).
 >
 > :information_source: **NOTE 2**: The backup codes saved is required to login, if 2FA method is lost, broken or unavailable.
-Keep these codes somewhere safe, to prevent loss or unauthorised access.
+Keep these codes somewhere safe, to prevent loss or unauthorized access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.

 #### Apps and Websites